 Using a bastard file is probably the cheapest method of sharpening a blade.
 After sharpening, you'll need to ensure that your mower blades are evenly balanced.
-That's when the balancing tool comes in handy.
+That's when the balancing tool (click to check current price at Amazon.com) comes in handy.

 - SMALL TOOL KIT

-You never know when you will have to make some small fixes on your equipment, or have to replace a mower blade while on the job.
+You never know when you will have to make some small fixes on your equipment, or have to replace a mower blade (click to check current price at Amazon.com) while on the job.
 So be prepared by at least having some wrenches and screwdrivers readily available.

 Having a vehicle that can hold all your lawn care equipment is vital.
 Without a proper vehicle, you're stuck with working within walking distance.